 - 1) Raising the minimum wage ensures that more Coloradans working full-time will earn an income above the poverty level.
-Currently, a full-time worker earning \$5.15 per hour makes about \$10,700 a year.
-Amendment 42 raises this amount by a third, to about \$14,250.
+Currently, a full-time worker earning the minimum wage makes about \$10,700 a year.
+This proposal would raise this amount by a third, to about \$14,250.
 The annual income considered to be poverty level is \$9,800 for a one-person household and \$13,200 for a two-person household.
-Up to an estimated 138,000 Colorado workers could benefit from Amendment 42, including low-income workers earning just above the proposed minimum.
+Up to an estimated 138,000 Colorado workers could benefit from Amendment, including low-income workers earning just above the proposed minimum.
 Some of these workers' wages are the only source of their family's earnings. - 2) An increase in the minimum wage is overdue.
 The federal government has not raised the minimum wage for nine years.
-Each year it becomes more difficult for minimum wage workers to buy necessary goods and services because of the rising cost of living.
+It becomes more difficult for minimum wage workers to buy necessary goods and services each year the wage is not increased because of the rising cost of living.
 The buying power of the minimum wage is the lowest it has been for over 50 years.
-The proposed minimum wage of \$6.85 restores the wage to near its average buying power over the last 50 years.
-Adjusting the wage for inflation guarantees that the wage will not lose its buying power in the future. - 3) Raising the minimum wage could benefit both businesses and workers by increasing worker morale and productivity, as well as reducing turnover and absenteeism.
+The proposed minimum wage of \$6.85 restores the wage to its historical buying power.
+Adjusting the wage based on inflation guarantees that the wage will not lose its value in the future. - 3) Raising the minimum wage could benefit both businesses and workers by increasing worker morale and productivity, as well as reducing turnover and absenteeism.
 Further, some evidence shows that states that have minimum wages above the federal level have had favorable employment growth, including in industries that typically pay lower wages.
 This evidence shows that an increase in the minimum wage in these states has benefitted low-income workers without harming the economy.